MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance/New-ProtectionAlert.md

 ```

 ### -Operation
 The Operation parameter specifies the activities that are monitored by the alert policy.
-For the list of available activities, see the Audited activities tab at Search the audit log in the Office 365 Security & Compliance Center (https://go.microsoft.com/fwlink/p/?linkid=824986).
+For the list of available activities, see the Audited activities tab at [Audited activities](https://go.microsoft.com/fwlink/p/?LinkId=824986).

 You can specify multiple values separated by commas.